 - Extra flavor.
 Your favorite fresh herbs are a great way to add in a bit of extra flavor, if desired.
 Also, chopped onion, shredded carrots, or red pepper flakes for a bit of heat.

 - Crispier texture.
-Toss in some Panko breadcrumbs for a little extra texture.
+Toss in some Italian bread crumbs, Panko or homemade breadcrumbs for a little extra texture.

 Favorite Ways to Serve Zucchini Fritters

 - On the go.
 They’re portable and great for packing in school lunches, or for work.
 Perfect as an after-school snack too!

 - Dip them!
 Finding your favorite dipping sauce is part of the fun of eating these babies!
 I love a good garlic aioli because the creamy garlic mixed with the fresh lemon juice is irresistible.
 A creamy dill dip, tzatziki sauce, Greek yogurt, or sour cream are also fantastic options.